 The largest cities in Hesse are mainly clustered in the south of the state, although there are a handful further north that are also worth a visit.

 Wiesbaden is the state capital of Hesse.
 At one time, this historic spa city boasted 26 hot springs that attracted visitors from far and wide.
-Nowadays, relaxed Wiesbaden continues to delight with its charming neoclassical architecture and proximity to the Rheingau winegrowing region.
+Nowadays, relaxed Wiesbaden continues to delight with its charming neoclassical architecture and proximity to the Rheingau winegrowing region - although it's still home to some great German spas.
 It’s also home to one of the country’s largest American expat populations.